 Enter content here

-land fourteen million USD justice center Lockhart, Caldwell County #13489
+land ten million USD justice center Lockhart, Caldwell County #13489

 Austin Chalk oil wells near Luling Texas USA